madskjeldgaard/exformal-hugo-theme/README.md

 #### Quotes

 The quote shortcode enables the embedding of quotes in your Hugo site content.
 This shortcode will optionally show the author and the title of the book.
-The text supports being marked up with markdown.
+The text supports being marked up with html.

 ```html
 {{< quote text="This is the quote text. and here is some more text for the text so that you can really see it in action." author="Author Name" title="Book Title" url="https://dr.dk">}}